umer480/kubernetes/services.md

 **2-** No built-in health checking: Kubernetes doesn’t validate if the target host is reachable or healthy.

+**✅ Port Mapping in Kubernetes Services:**

+When you expose a Deployment with a Service, Kubernetes maps the ports in three key layers:

+1️⃣ Container Port — Port exposed inside the container (containerPort).
+2️⃣ Service Port — Port exposed by the Service (port).
+3️⃣ NodePort (if applicable) — Port exposed on each Node for external access (nodePort).

 # Summary - Take Aways - Key Points